Leaderboard

 10 points

-Hello all.
+4. Hello all.
 New member here having just joined and thought I'd introduce myself.
 I've just completed the purchase of my first Westfield from Andrew at Toybox, and the car is likely to be with me next week.
 Andrew has made the whole process so easy and relaxed.
 To say I'm excited is a massive understatement, and I'm sure you all remember that 'Christmas Eve' feeling very well.
 I've gone for an Electric Blue over black, FW, 2.0 Zetec on Omex TB's with Omex ECU too.
 Plenty of carbon goodies on this one as well.
 Looking forward to learning more, getting some experience under my belt, and essentially just having some fun!
-Steve.9 points
+Steve.

 9 points